There are a range of potential barriers that may prevent you from reaching a career decision.

 - enough information on the job or target organisation, which will require more and better research.

 Use desk-based research as the foundation for your research rather than the endpoint.
 Researching companies and people using the internet and other media is now usually straightforward.
 However, it is essential to look for information and insights beyond the carefully curated marketing found on corporate webpages.
 The best source of information will come from gaining relevant work experience, or work shadowing.
 Talking with people working in the jobs and organisations that you are interested in can help you uncover details that answer your most important questions.

 I feel generally confused - how can I work out what to do?

-Often just sitting down and talking things through with someone impartial is all it takes to bring some clarity to your thinking.
+For many people, just sitting down and talking things through with someone impartial is enough to bring some clarity and kick-start their thinking.
 Try friends and family, your tutor or a Careers Adviser.